-1.2.2 CERCLA Creeks
+1.1.2 CERCLA Creeks

-Three Mile Creek and Six Mile Creek will undergo long-term monitoring to include surface water/sediment sampling, fish tissue sampling, and Qualitative Benthic Community Evaluation (Sites SD031 and SD032).
+Three Mile Creek and Six Mile Creek were originally proposed to undergo long-term monitoring to include surface water/sediment sampling, fish tissue sampling, and Qualitative Benthic Community Evaluation (Sites SD031 and SD032).
 The RODs require that discharges to the two creeks be eliminated while the Long-Term Monitoring (LTM) Work Plans specify assessing trending data with respect to stabilization and Remedial Investigation (RI) observed contaminant levels to assess when monitoring can cease.
+These two sites were closed ahead of schedule in September 2014 and LTM sampling is no longer required.

-1.2.3 CERCLA SVI Sites
+1.1.3 CERCLA SVI Sites